caina89/psychCE/README.md

 ```

 ### PA-FGRS
-were obtained by morten krebs following their paper and instructions (cite).
+PA-FGRS were obtained following paper and [instructions listed here. ](https://github.com/BioPsyk/PAFGRS)
-full code is listed in the xxx file.
+Code to obtain them in iPSYCH in our application is provided in `PAFGRS.R`

 ## Coordinated Epistasis implementation (and mundlak correction)

 There are four different implementations of the CE framework described in that work: